-Nathan Taylor is of counsel in the Financial Services and the Privacy and Data Security Practice Groups in the Washington, D.C. office of Morrison & Foerster.
+Nathan Taylor is a partner in the Financial Services and the Privacy and Data Security Practice Groups in the Washington, D.C. office of Morrison & Foerster.

 Mr. Taylor’s practice focuses on assisting companies that handle consumer data in navigating through complex privacy and data security issues.
 Mr. Taylor has assisted hundreds of companies in preventing and responding to data security incidents.
 Throughout his career, Mr. Taylor has advised companies on hundreds of significant data incidents, including several of the nation’s highest profile data breaches.
 He also represents clients in connection with state attorney general investigations into data handling practices and breach incidents.